-Northshore School District closes all schools for coronavirus concerns beginning Thursday; school will resume online Monday
+Northshore School District closes all schools for coronavirus concerns: ‘We are no longer able to provide quality instruction’

 The announcement comes after the district closed Bothell High School for two days last week.
 It was the first Seattle-area school to close in response to a possible case of the virus.
 Since then, Reid said she was informed 26 Northshore schools have been affected via direct or indirect exposure to the virus.

-“We are receiving numerous calls and emails from parents and staff who are self-quarantining or are choosing to keep their students home,” she said, noting the 20% districtwide Wednesday absentee rate.
+“We are receiving numerous calls and emails from parents and staff who are self-quarantining or are choosing to keep their students home,” she said, noting the 20% district wide Wednesday absentee rate.

 Frank Love Elementary School was closed Monday for cleaning after a staff member was tested for the virus.
-The district is still waiting for those results to come back, the statement said Wednesday.
+The district is waiting for those results to come back, the statement said Wednesday.

+Ben Batstone, whose first-grade daughter attends Frank Love, said he and his wife have been waiting all week to hear the results of the staffer’s test.
+Because the elementary school has been closed since Monday, his family has been struggling to sort out child care.

+“We’ve already started maybe ill-advised play date exchanges,” he said.
+“To make sure some parents can get some work done.”

 Reid said she was also informed Wednesday morning that a Woodmoor Elementary School parent tested presumptive positive for the virus.